uber/react-vis/docs/xy-plot.md

 Type: `string`
 DOM classNames to be added to the wrapper component.

+#### hasTreeStructure (optional)
+Type: `Boolean`
+Flag declaring whether or not react-vis should try to remove potential cyclic deps from tree structures created by d3.
+Specifically references to "parent" are removed.
+This is generally used as an internal prop, checkout the treemap or sunburst if you are curious.

 #### margin (optional)
 Type: `Object`
 Default: `{left: 40, right: 10, top: 10, bottom: 40}`